Built by Metorial, the integration platform for agentic AI.

 delete_project

-Permanently removes a Vercel project and all associated resources.
-Use with caution as this operation cannot be undone.
+Permanently deletes a Vercel project and all associated resources.

 Parameters:

-• projectId (string, required): Project ID to delete
+• projectId (string, required): The project ID to delete

 list_deployments